-- Weight Loss (probably due to problems eating)
+- Weight Loss (probably due to difficulties eating),

-Usually the above symptoms will lead a vet to give your dog more tests to determine if this is epulis or in fact malignant tumors.
-Dental x-rays will help in diagnosis, as will a biopsy which will further examination of the gum tissue near the tumor.
+Usually, the above symptoms will lead a vet to give your dog more tests to determine if this is an epulis or a malignant tumor.
+Dental X-rays will help diagnose, as will a biopsy, which will further examine the gum tissue near the cancer.

 These are other lesions or tumors that are benign and possible to happen in your dog’s mouth or jaw.

-- Radiation Therapy – this is more common in malignant tumors, but could be considered depending on the circumstance
+- Radiation Therapy is more common in malignant tumors but could be considered depending on the circumstance.

-- Partial Mandibulectomy – you may need to remove part of the lower jaw if things are really bad (again, more common for malignant)
+- Partial Mandibulectomy – You may need to remove part of the lower jaw if things are bad (again, more common for malignant).

-This is also why early diagnosis is so important because it can significantly reduce the care needed to treat your dogs condition as well as the cost to do so as well.
+This is also why early diagnosis is so important because it can significantly reduce the care needed to treat your dog’s condition and the cost to do so.

 Cost of Treatment